 2. Launch the downloaded installer and follow the instructions.

-3. check the "Add Python to PATH"
+3. check the "Add Python to PATH" box during installation.

 4. To check the installation, open a command prompt or terminal and enter ‘python -version.’
 The installed Python version should be displayed.